Type above and press Enter to search. Press Esc to cancel.

 Social media

 Don’t forget to talk up your guide on social media.
-Repurpose your gift guide by taking snippets of content for platforms like Instagram, Facebook, and Pinterest.
-Given that social networks are highly visual, they offer the perfect environment for showcasing your products.
+Since these networks are so visual, they’re the perfect place for showing off your products.
+You can repurpose your gift guide by taking snippets of content for platforms like Instagram, Facebook and Pinterest.

 12. Make your gift guides easy to find